Continuing Education Activity

 - CN X: Loss of cough reflex

-These tests are considerations if there is any uncertainty of diagnosis of brain death, or if the apnea test can’t be performed (as in cases of chronic CO2 retainers).
+These tests are considerations if there is any uncertainty of diagnosis of brain death or if the apnea test cannot be performed (as in cases of chronic CO2 retainers).

 *Ancillary tests used for detection of cessation of cerebral blood flow: